bbauska/Anti-Project2025/anti.md

 category of foreign transactions left out of the bill was greenfield investments, particularly by Chinese state-owned enterprises (SOEs).
 Greenfield investments by Chinese SOEs pose a unique threat, and they should be met with the highest scrutiny by all levels of government.”
-[Department of the Treasury, Project 2025, accessed 6/24/24]
+[Department of the Treasury, Project 2025, accessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Dodd-Frank Act</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Project 2025: “Congress should repeal Title I, Title II, and Title VIII of the Dodd–Frank Act.”
+<p>Project 2025: “Congress should repeal Title I, Title II, and Title VIII of the Dodd–Frank Act.”
 “Congress should repeal Title I, Title II, and Title VIII of the Dodd–Frank Act.52 Title I of Dodd–Frank created the Financial Stability Oversight Council, a kind of super-regulator tasked with identifying so- called systemically important financial institutions and singling them out for especially stringent regulation.
 The problem, of course, is that this process effectively identifies those firms regulators believe are ‘too big to fail.’”
-[Department of the Treasury, Project 2025, accessed 6/24/24]
+[Department of the Treasury, Project 2025, accessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Fannie Mae and Freddie Mac</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Project 2025 recommended that Fannie Mae and Freddie Mac “move toward privatization.”
+<p>Project 2025 recommended that Fannie Mae and Freddie Mac “move toward privatization.”
 “Treasury plays a role in funding the conservatorships of Fannie Mae and Freddie Mac.
 It should work to end the conservatorships and move toward privatization of these massive housing finance agencies.
 This would restore a sustainable housing finance market with a robust private mortgage market that does not rely on explicit or implicit taxpayer guarantees.”
-[Department of the Treasury, Project 2025, accessed 6/24/24]
+[Department of the Treasury, Project 2025, accessed 6/24/24]</p>

-Project 2025: “Fannie Mae and Freddie Mac (both GSEs) must be wound down in an orderly manner.”
-[Department of the Treasury, Project 2025, accessed 6/24/24]
+<p>Project 2025: “Fannie Mae and Freddie Mac (both GSEs) must be wound down in an orderly
+manner.”
+[Department of the Treasury, Project 2025, accessed 6/24/24]</p>

-Project 2025: “Treasury plays a role in funding the conservatorships of Fannie Mae and Freddie Mac.
+<p>Project 2025: “Treasury plays a role in funding the conservatorships of Fannie Mae and Freddie
+Mac.
 It should work to end the conservatorships and move toward privatization of these massive housing finance agencies.”
 [Department of the Treasury, Project 2025, accessed 6/24/24] Project 2025: “The Common Securitization Platform should be privatized and broadly available.”
-[Department of the Treasury, Project 2025, accessed 6/24/24]
+[Department of the Treasury, Project 2025, accessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Financial Regulation</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Project 2025 recommended the next administration support the merging of the Office of the Comptroller of the Currency, FDIC, the National Credit Union Administration, and the Federal Reserve’s non-monetary supervisory and regulatory functions.
+<p>Project 2025 recommended the next administration support the merging of the Office of the
+Comptroller of the Currency, FDIC, the National Credit Union Administration, and the Federal Reserve’s non-monetary supervisory and regulatory functions.
 “The new Administration should establish a more streamlined bank and supervision by supporting legislation to merge the Office of the Comptroller of the Currency, the Federal Deposit Insurance Corporation, the National Credit Union Administration, and the Federal Reserve’s non-monetary supervisory and regulatory functions.”
-[Department of the Treasury, Project 2025, accessed 6/24/24]
+[Department of the Treasury, Project 2025, accessed 6/24/24]</p>

-Project 2025 called on Congress to repeal the Corporate Transparency Act and for FinCEN to withdraw its beneficial ownership rule.
+<p>Project 2025 called on Congress to repeal the Corporate Transparency Act and for FinCEN to
+withdraw its beneficial ownership rule.
 “Congress should repeal the Corporate Transparency Act, and FinCEN should withdraw its poorly written and overbroad beneficial ownership reporting rule.
 Both are targeted at the smallest businesses in the U.S. (those with 20 or fewer employees) and will do nothing material to impede criminal finance.68 The FinCEN beneficial ownership reporting rule will impose costs exceeding $1 billion annually and is exceedingly poorly drafted.69 FinCEN itself estimates that more than 33 million businesses will be affected and that costs will be $547 million to $8.1 billion annually.”
-[Department of the Treasury, Project 2025, accessed 6/24/24]
+[Department of the Treasury, Project 2025, accessed 6/24/24]</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>DEI</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Project 2025 called for the elimination of the office for Diversity, Equity, Inclusion and Accessibility as well as the Counselor for Racial Equity, and the Advisory Committee on Racial Equity within the Treasury Department.
+<p>Project 2025 called for the elimination of the office for Diversity, Equity, Inclusion and
+Accessibility as well as the Counselor for Racial Equity, and the Advisory Committee on Racial Equity within the Treasury Department.
 “Under the Biden Administration, the Treasury Department has appointed a Counselor for Racial Equity, established an Advisory Committee on Racial Equity, and created an office for Diversity, Equity, Inclusion, and Accessibility.
 All these should be eliminated.
 Treasury has created several new offices to promote ‘equity’ and has made this its first of five strategic goals in its Fiscal Year 2022–2226 Strategic Plan.
 ‘Equity’ is identified as a cross-cutting theme in 15 of 19 of the plan’s objectives.”
-[Department of the Treasury, Project 2025, accessed 6/24/24]
+[Department of the Treasury, Project 2025, accessed 6/24/24]</p>

-Project 2025: “The next conservative Administration should take affirmative steps to expose and eradicate the practice of critical race theory and diversity, equity, and inclusion (DEI) throughout the Treasury Department.”
+<p>Project 2025: “The next conservative Administration should take affirmative steps to expose and
+eradicate the practice of critical race theory and diversity, equity, and inclusion (DEI) throughout the Treasury Department.”
 “The avowed purpose of these initiatives is to implement policies that deliberately favor some races or ethnicities over others.
 The casual acceptance and rapid spread of racist policymaking in the federal government must be forcefully opposed and reversed.
 The next conservative Administration should take affirmative steps to expose and eradicate the practice of critical race theory and diversity, equity, and inclusion (DEI) throughout the Treasury Department.”
-[Department of the Treasury, Project 2025, accessed 6/24/24]
+[Department of the Treasury, Project 2025, accessed 6/24/24]</p>

-Project 2025 wanted specific actions taken to eliminate DEI from the Treasury Department.
-“These steps will include: l Identify every Treasury official who participated in DEI initiatives and interview him or her for the purpose of determining the scope and nature of these initiatives and to ensure that such initiatives are completely ended. l Make public immediately all communications relating to the work of the
+<p>Project 2025 wanted specific actions taken to eliminate DEI from the Treasury Department.
+“These
+steps will include: l Identify every Treasury official who participated in DEI initiatives and interview him or her for the purpose of determining the scope and nature of these initiatives and to ensure that such initiatives are completely ended. l Make public immediately all communications relating to the work of the